camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 ```

-5. Navigate to the folder of the **Javascript External Task** client and install the following packages:
+5. Navigate to the folder of the **Javascript External Task** client.
+Make sure you have npm installed and install the needed packages with an:

 ```
-npm install camunda-external-task-client-js
-npm install node-fetch
+npm update
 ```

 6. Run the worker.